Characters of Final Fantasy XII: Penelo

-Penelo is usually trying to keep Vaan out of trouble, but she could not stop Vaan from intruding into the palace grounds.
-She encountered Vaan, who was arrested along with Balthier and Fran.
-This encounter forced her into a series of events, when she was kidnapped by Bangaa headhunter Ba'gamnan and held as hostage in exchange for Balthier.
-When she managed to escape, she met with Larsa Solidor, one of the sons of Archadian Emperor Gramis, who took care of her and convinced her he wished to make peace with Dalmasca.
-When she is finally reunited with Vaan, she made him promise not to leave her side, and ever since traveled with Vaan, furthering their relationship as sky pirate and partner.
+Penelo usually tries to keep Vaan out of trouble, but is unable to stop him from intruding into the palace grounds.
+She later encounters Vaan, who is arrested along with Balthier and Fran.
+This encounter forces her into a series of events, as Bangaa headhunter Ba'gamnan kidnaps her and holds her hostage in exchange for Balthier.
+After escaping, she meets Larsa Solidor, one of the sons of Archadian Emperor Gramis, who takes care of her and convinces her he wishes to make peace with Dalmasca.
+After reuniting with Vaan, she makes him promise not to leave her side, and ever since then has traveled with him, furthering their relationship as sky pirate and partner.

 A year after the Bahamut's crash, during the game's epilogue, Penelo serves as Vaan's navigator from their adventure in Revenant Wings.
-In the backstory of Final Fantasy XII, she has terrible cooking skills, despite being the motherly figure to the other orphans, and in the sequel, she is trying her best to improve her skills by running a diner on the Galbana.
-Her relationship with Vaan was also explored, and there had been a conflict when Penelo cared deeply for a Dalmascan knight who appeared in Lemures, much to Vaan's chagrin.
-By the events of Final Fantasy Tactics A2, Penelo gains much reputation as a Sky Pirate.
-She was voiced by Catherine Taber in English and by Marina Kozawa in Japanese.
+In the backstory of Final Fantasy XII, she has terrible cooking skills, despite being the motherly figure to the other orphans, and in the sequel, she is trying to improve her skills by running a diner on the Galbana.
+Her relationship with Vaan is also explored, such as during a conflict when she cares deeply for a Dalmascan knight who appeared in Lemures, much to Vaan's chagrin.
+By the events of Final Fantasy Tactics A2, Penelo has gained much reputation as a Sky Pirate.
+She is voiced by Catherine Taber in English and Marina Kozawa in Japanese.
 Penelo also appears in Itadaki Street Portable.